GuitarFreaks and DrumMania

 Gitadora (ギタドラ) is a music video game series produced by Konami.
 The series consists of two games, GuitarFreaks and DrumMania, where players use game controllers modeled after musical instruments to perform the lead guitar, bass guitar and drums of numerous songs across a wide range of genres by matching scrolling musical notes patterns shown on screen.
 Players are scored for successfully-hit notes, but may fail a song if they miss too many notes.
 The series has featured numerous game modes, and supports both single-player and multiplayer modes where up to three players can perform together.
 Some earlier versions of the game could also be linked with Keyboardmania.

 GuitarFreaks (ギターフリークス, Gitāfurīkusu) is a music video game series produced by Konami.
 It is a rhythm game where the player uses a controller to simulate the playing of an electric guitar.
 The game consists of music predominantly from the rock music, rock and roll and J-pop genres.
 It is considered one of the most influential video games of all time, for having laid the foundations for popular guitar-based rhythm games, such as the Guitar Hero series.
-Working Designs attempted to bring Guitar Freaks PlayStation 2 games in the U.S., but patent problems with the guitar controller prevented the project from moving forward.
+Working Designs attempted to bring Guitar Freaks PlayStation 2 games to the U.S., but patent problems with the guitar controller prevented the project from moving forward.

 DrumMania (ドラムマニア, Doramumania) is a drumming music video game series produced by Bemani, the musical division of Konami Digital Entertainment, Inc. It first released in 1999 as an arcade game, then subsequently ported to the Sony PlayStation 2 in Japan in 2000 as a launch title.
 Subsequent mixes have been released approximately once a year.
 In 2010, a series XG was introduced, adding a floor tom, left cymbal and a left pedal to the cabinet setup.